nrk-necro/Pathway-Static-RAG-Application-with-Streamlit-UI/claude_readme.md

 2. Update the `streamlit_app.py` file to alter the user interface or add new functionalities.
 3. Adjust the `config.yaml` file to change data sources, model configurations, or other settings.

-For more advanced customizations, consider:
-- Implementing custom document splitting strategies
-- Adding a re-ranking layer for search results
-- Integrating additional LLM models or APIs

-For more information on Pathway and its capabilities, visit the [Pathway documentation](https://pathway.com/developers/user-guide/introduction/welcome).